mapeditor/tiled/docs/manual/export-yy.rst

 the custom property ``creationOrder``.
 Objects with lower values will be created before objects with higher values (so objects with negative values will be created before objects without a ``creationOrder`` property).

+Additional custom properties that are not documented here can be used to override the variable definitions that got set up inside GameMaker for the object.
+Note: As of now only variable definitions of the object itself can be overriden.
+Overriding variable definitions of parent objects is not supported.

 Tile Graphics
 ^^^^^^^^^^^^^